sctllabs/node-indexer/README.md

 # 2. Run your node

+# 3. Run archive docker
+make archive

-# 3. Compile type generations from your node
+# 4. Compile type generations from your node
 make typegen

-# 4. Compile your entities from your schema
+# 5. Compile your entities from your schema
 make codegen

-# 5. Compile your project
+# 6. Compile your project
 make build

-# 6. Start target Postgres database and detach
+# 7. Start target Postgres database and detach
 make up

-# 7. Generate migrations from your schema.
+# 8. Generate migrations from your schema.
 # Do not generate migrations if you already generated them
 make generate

-# 8. Make migrations to your database.
+# 9. Make migrations to your database.
 # Do no run migrations if you already applied them
 make migrate

-# 9. Start the processor
+# 10. Start the processor
 make process

-# 10. The command above will block the terminal
+# 11. The command above will block the terminal
 #    being busy with fetching the chain data,
 #    transforming and storing it in the target database.
 #